About this Slovenian Loco

 It’s been many years, airplanes, cities, lifts, people, places, countries and changes around the World since then.

 After hitchhiking and traversing over Western Europe with InterRail, working and learning English in London, I became passionate about Mesoamerican cultures.
-I was profoundly impressed by Latin-American countries, their people and language, ensuring that I remained connected with this unique continent on a daily basic.
+I was profoundly impressed by Latin-American countries, their people and language.

-I didn’t have the dream of visiting every country of the World, but after crossing the continent from the USA to Argentina in 1996-97 (American Big Tour), I started to be attracted to Australia and Asia.
-Working hard to save money and travelling on an extremely low budget I spent 15 months on the road from Melbourne to Delhi in 1999-2000 (Asian Big Tour).
+I never dreamed of visiting every country in the world.
+But after crossing the Americas from the USA to Argentina in 1996-97 (American Big Tour), I grew curious about Australia and Asia.
+I worked hard to save money and traveled on a very low budget.
+This allowed me to spend 15 months on the road from Melbourne to Delhi in 1999-2000 (Asian Big Tour).

-I believe if you travel continuously too much time, you get used to what you see and experience around, and the level of appreciation is not that high any more.
+When you travel for too long, everything becomes normal.
+You get used to what you see, and the level of appreciation is not that high any more.

 It is better for me to take a break, fill up batteries, become excited and then hit the road again.